KazushiMe/Switch-OC-Suite/README.md

 - CPU OC (up to ~ 2.1 GHz, depending on your CPU bin) is available mainly for emulation, but it does NOT work out of the box.

+- GPU OC (Higher than 921) Does not result in preformance improvements on Ersita, instead just producing more heat and drawing more power without any benefits.

 ## Acknowledgement